 Rheumatoid arthritis (RA) is a health condition that causes pain, swelling, stiffness, and loss of function in the joints.
 Conventional medical treatments are highly effective for RA; however, researchers are also studying complementary health approaches as possible additions to RA treatments.

-This fact sheet provides basic information about rheumatoid arthritis (RA), summarizes scientific research on the effectiveness and safety of selected mind-body therapies, dietary supplements, and other complementary and integrative health approaches that have been studied for RA, and suggests sources for additional information.
+This fact sheet provides basic information about rheumatoid arthritis (RA), summarizes scientific research on the effectiveness and safety of selected mind and body therapies, dietary supplements, and other complementary and integrative health approaches that have been studied for RA, and suggests sources for additional information.